studiobonito/silverstripe-typekit/README.md

 ## Requirements

-- SilverStripe 3.1.2 or newer.
+- SilverStripe CMS 3.1.2 and newer or 3.2 and newer.

 ## Install